Ericji1989114/YjiTts/Pods/Target Support Files/Pods-YjiTalkToStranger/Pods-YjiTalkToStranger-acknowledgements.markdown

 ## TwitterCore

-Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
-Twitter Kit: Copyright 2015 Twitter, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://fabric.io/terms/twitter and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
-Digits Kit: Copyright 2015 Twitter, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Digits Kit Agreement located at https://fabric.io/terms/digits and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
-OSS: http://get.fabric.io/terms/opensource.txt.
+Copyright Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://dev.twitter.com/overview/terms/twitterkit and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
+OSS: https://dev.twitter.com/twitterkit/open-source-licenses

 ## TwitterKit

-Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
-Twitter Kit: Copyright 2015 Twitter, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://fabric.io/terms/twitter and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
-OSS: http://get.fabric.io/terms/opensource.txt
+Twitter Kit: Copyright Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://dev.twitter.com/overview/terms/twitterkit and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
+OSS: https://dev.twitter.com/twitterkit/open-source-licenses

 ## pop